OwlCyberDefense/clip/README.md

 ##### How do I create a LiveCD?
 As of RHEL 7.0, LiveCDs are no longer functional.
 Please see issue #178 for more information.

+##### Where are my USB devices?
+There is a STIG requirement (CCE-27277-3) to not allow USB storage devices.
+This is accomplished by not allowing the usb_storage module to be loaded.
+To allow USB storage devices, remove /etc/modprobe.d/usb_storage.conf.

 ## Known Issues <a id="known-issues"></a>

 ##### VirtualBox